Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

--- 4) Which canva size costs the most?
+-- 4) Which canvas size costs the most?
+Identify the museums with invalid city information in the given dataset.
 SELECT TOP 1 cz.label,
 		pz.sale_price
 		FROM [Paintings].[dbo].[canvas_size] cz